-2018 has started off with various side projects taking my attention.
+2018 Credits and Work 2018 started off with various side projects taking my attention.
 Notably I was deeply honoured to be one of the 8 person panel judging entries to the 2nd Normandie international Film Festival.
 It was truly amazing to sit and watch over 30 hours of short films, documentaries and feature films about WWII.
 The standard was very high and I look forward to the results in June.

 In March 2014, I was interviewed in a studio in front of a green-screen to appear as a talking head in a big 4 hour DDay in HD Special for History Channel.
 I featured in the first show primarily talking about the landings on Omaha Beach and the second show covering the fighting for St Lo.
 I also talked about the Mulberry Harbours and the British beaches for the History Channel website.